 Minnesota Statue 609.06 authorizes individuals to use self-defense weapons that are legal to defend their physical person and personal property.
-The law allows allows parents, guardians, teachers, caregivers, etc. to protect children or individuals they are responsible for.
-Minnesota allows individuals to use weapons such as firearms, knives, or pepper spray to defend themselves so long as the situation warrants a commiserate level of force to that which is being applied by an attacker.
+The law allows parents, guardians, teachers, caregivers, etc. to protect children or individuals they are responsible for.
+Minnesota allows individuals to use weapons such as firearms, knives, pepper spray, or tasers to defend themselves so long as the situation warrants a commiserate level of force to that which is being applied by an attacker.

 As Minneapolis criminal defense lawyers know, an individual may use force to halt an assault, but they must cease their activities the moment a threat has been eliminated.
 For instance, if an attacker with a gun is disarmed or wounded to the point where they cannot use their weapon, then the person claiming self-defense must cease defensive activity.
 Actions beyond this point are not considered self-defense, they are considered assault.

 State law stipulates that an individual may use reasonable force to defend themselves, loved ones, or physical property that they own.
 This means that individuals are allowed to respond with a level of force that is sufficient to protect themselves from harm.
 For instance, if a man hits another man’s wife, the aggrieved husband may take reasonable measures to protect his wife and extricate her from the situation.
 It does not mean that he can pull out a firearm and shoot him.
 In cases where a reasonable force defense is used, the individual will need to show that the level of force applied to the situation was adequate but not excessive.